RCPisAwesome/Helicopter-FLIR-Camera/README.md

 # Bugs:

 - Nightvision and the black overlay of the thermal cam don't appear.
-This might be an issue from other scripts.
 Restarting the resource fixes it but cause is unknown.
-Seems to only be a recent bug, FiveM might've just fucked something.
+This is only be a recent bug, FiveM might've just fucked something up.
+Will likely need a restructure to fix it.